apache/metron/metron-platform/metron-extensions/extension_deployment.md

 # Metron Extension Deployment

 Metron Extensions have varied packaging, as it is defined by the extension type and it's requirements.
-What is common across extension types is the deployment of the [Metron Bundles](../../bundles-lib) containing the runtime executable portion of the extension (if present).
+What is common across extension types is the deployment of the [Metron Bundles](../../bundles-lib) containing the extension library (if present).

 These Bundles are deployed to HDFS under /apps/metron/extension_lib.
 The /apps/metron/extension_working directory is used at runtime by the bundle system.